The Last Encore

 The Last Encore is the fourth album by the Dutch progressive rock band Kayak.
 It was originally released by Vertigo Records in 1976.

-The songs "Still My Heart Cries For You" and "Do You Care" were released as singles in The Netherlands but neither charted in the Top 40.
-After this album, drummer and founder member Pim Koopman left the band to become a record producer.
+The songs "Still My Heart Cries For You" and "Do You Care" were released as singles in The Netherlands, but neither charted in the Top 40.
+Following this album, drummer and founding member Pim Koopman left the band to become a record producer.
 He returned to Kayak in 1999.

+The Last Encore was not released in the USA.
+Instead, Janus Records released an LP with songs from two European Kayak releases, bearing a similar sleeve design and entitled Starlight Dancer, containing songs from The Last Encore and the European release of Starlight Dancer.